m-soro/Business-Analytics/Introduction-to-Data/L8-Excel-Modeling/README.md

 Forecasting model requires careful thinking about which approach you want to take to create the models.

-One approach to modeling is top-down.
+One approach to modeling is **top-down.
-It takes a macro approach to forecasting.
+It takes a macro approach to forecasting**.

 Here, you start with the best estimate of the larger size of the market narrowing down to identify